Rose-Tint/Blossom/example/README.md

 # Examples

-WARNING: For the time being, none of these examples are guarenteed to be fully up-to-date!
+DISCLAIMER: These examples are *not* all guarenteed to be up-to-date!